Brendan-Tang/SDSS-Datathon-2026/README.md

 ## Acknowledgements
 We thank the organizers of the SDSS Datathon 2026 for hosting  SDSS Datathon 2026 and providing the opportunity to explore real-world transportation pricing dynamics.

+Data for this project was obtained from the Domestic Airline Consumer Airfare Report published by the United States Department of Transportation.